Dithyramb: History

 Competitions between groups, singing and dancing dithyrambs were an important part of the festivals of Dionysus, such as the Dionysia and Lenaia.
 Each tribe would enter two choirs, one of men and one of boys, each under the leadership of a coryphaeus.
 The names of the winning teams of dithyrambic contests in Athens were recorded.
 The successful choregos would receive a statue that would be erected—at his expense—as a public monument to commemorate the victory.
 However, most of the poets remain unknown.

 The earliest mention of dithyramb, found by Sir Arthur Wallace Pickard-Cambridge, is in a fragment of Archilochus, who flourished in the first half of the seventh century BCE: "I know how to lead the fair song of the Lord Dionysus, the dithyramb, when my wits are fused with wine."
 As a literary composition for chorus, their inspiration is unknown, although it was likely Greek, as Herodotus explicitly speaks of Arion of Lesbos as "the first of men we know to have composed the dithyramb and named it and produced it in Corinth."

 The word dithyramb has no known origin, but is frequently assumed not to be derived from Greek.
 An old hypothesis is that the word is borrowed from Phrygian or Pelasgian, and literally means "Vierschritt", i. e., "four-step", compare iamb and thriambus, but H. S. Versnel rejects this etymology and suggests instead a derivation from a cultic exclamation.
 Dithyrambs were composed by the poets Simonides and Bacchylides, as well as Pindar (the only one whose works have survived in anything like their original form).

 Later examples were dedicated to other gods, but the dithyramb subsequently was developed (traditionally by Arion) into a literary form.
 According to Aristotle, Athenian tragedy developed from the dithyramb; the two forms developed alongside one another for some time.
 The clearest sense of dithyramb as proto-tragedy comes from a surviving dithyramb by Bacchylides, though it was composed after tragedy had already developed fully.
 Bacchylides' dithyramb is a dialogue between a solitary singer and a choir.
 It is suggestive of what tragedy may have resembled before Aeschylus added a second actor instead of the choir.

 In the later 5th century BCE, the dithyramb "became a favorite vehicle for the musical experiments of the poets of the 'new music'."
 This movement included the poets Timotheus of Miletus, Cinesias, Melanippides, and Philoxenus of Cythera.
 By the 4th century BCE the genre was in decline, although the dithyrambic competitions did not come to an end until well after the Roman takeover of Greece.

-Modern dithyrambs
+Modern examples

 Dithyrambs are rare in English language literature.
 In German literature they appear more frequently, and from the 19th century several compositions were inspired by them.